UxueGarciaRodriguez2/Prediction-of-Paris-Housing/README.md

 In the implementation, dropout is applied during the **forward propagation step**.
 Neurons are randomly dropped based on the dropout rate, and the remaining activations are adjusted to keep the total contribution balanced.

 Experiments were done with dropout rates of **0.2** and **0.3**:
-- **Dropout rate of 0.2:** This value worked well in simpler models (e.g., ID 1, 2, 5).
+- **Dropout rate of 0.2:** This value worked well in simpler models (ID 1, 2, 5).
-- **Dropout rate of 0.3:** This higher rate (e.g., ID 3, 4, 8) helped reduce overfitting further by making the model use a wider variety of neurons.
+- **Dropout rate of 0.3:** This higher rate (ID 3, 4, 8) helped reduce overfitting further by making the model use a wider variety of neurons.
 However, since the network is simple, this value was carefully chosen to avoid dropping too many neurons.

 In general, using a dropout rate of 0.3 provided better results in terms of generalization, as shown by lower MAPE and MAE values in the table.